Sobolev-Kantorovich inequalities under $CD(0, \infty)$ condition: Introduction

-In the last decade, there has been increasing interest in functional inequalities relating Sobolev norms with certain other norms or similar quantities such as entropy and transportation cost (see \cite{1}, \cite{2}).
-In papers \cite{3}, \cite{4}, \cite{5}, some multidimensional analogs were proved of the classic Hardy--Landau--Littlewood inequality
+In the last decade there has been an increasing interest in functional inequalities relating Sobolev norms with certain other norms and quantities such as entropy and Kantorovich distances, e.g. see \cite{BakryGL}, \cite{WFBook}, \cite{W13}.
+In this paper we discuss some interpolation inequalities which can be viewed as analogs of the classic Hardy--Landau--Littlewood inequality